wansing/ulist/README.md

 * ensure that the sender is not leaked if `HideFrom` is true, e.g. by removing `Delivered-To` headers?
 * ability to block people (maybe keep membership and set `optInExpiry` timestamp or so to -1)
 * maybe issue with Apple Mail: two line breaks after header
+* one mails sent through multiple lists has the same Message-Id, mixing up replies if a user is in both lists

 ## Omitted features